Website & blogs © Louis Kraft 2013-2020

 You realize that I had bought into Colorado’s sales pitch of 300 days of sunshine.
 Hell, I live in SoCal.
 We have sunshine!
 I don’t know what the hell Colorado is selling, but it ain’t what this ol’ boy enjoys in Los Angeles.

 Back to the story.
 That sunny 2011 December morn I arrived in Denver.
 All looked good, but I had heard rumors that cut into the sunshine publicity.
-The next morning, the day of the Wynkoop talk, the first thing I did was yank open the curtains and look south into LoDo.
+The next morning, the day of the Ned Wynkoop talk, the first thing I did was yank open the curtains and look south into LoDo.
 Everything was white and there was enough glare/backlight that I could see the snow falling.
-It proved to be a good trip: I saw Jerry Greene, an Indian wars writer/historian/pal (I don’t mean to name drop, but I want to pitch my friends), talk went well, Barnes & Noble stocked the Wynkoop book, … Best yet it took an hour and a half for the ice defroster to clean the plane before takeoff that Sunday evening (a neat and safe experience).
+It proved to be a good trip: I saw Jerry Greene, an Indian wars writer/historian/pal (I don’t mean to name drop, but I want to pitch my friends), the talk went well at the Tattered Cover, Barnes & Noble also stocked Ned Wynkoop and the Lonely Road from Sand Creek (2011), … Best yet it took an hour and a half for the ice defroster to clean the plane before it could take off that Sunday evening and return me safely to SoCal and sunshine.

 Marissa at Tujunga House on Christmas day.
 (Photo © Marissa & Louis Kraft 2012)